The Largest ESG Reporting Case Study: Lease Accounting

 What can you lease?
 An asset.
 What has a carbon footprint?
 An asset.

-Not long ago, accounting teams around the began to comply with ASC 842 and IFRS 16.
+Not long ago, accounting teams around the world began to comply with ASC 842 and IFRS 16.
 The process involved painstaking data collection for each individual asset owned by a company.

 Now, a similar but more extensive exercise is underway to collect Environmental, Social, and Governance (ESG) data.
 ESG accounting promises to be a much larger project.
 But the lessons learned from lease accounting compliance will prove invaluable.